 If you consider and put yourself in the shoes of your customer, what is the one thing that they can remember?
 Imagine the purchase you have made, it’s unlikely you will remember the price of the purchase, but more likely you will remember how you felt, the experience you had.
 Was it bad or was it something that you were fond of.
 Like Haidilao the largest Hotpot restaurant business in the world, you may not remember what you ordered or the price you paid, but you will remember how well you were treated and the wonderful feeling that you had while dining at the restaurant.
 Without a doubt, you will likely be a repeat customer when that particular cuisine comes to mind.

 In essence, work on developing the experience and centre your business in delighting customers.
-Find ways to scale by rewarding your employees on creating that experience.
+Find ways to scale by rewarding your employees for creating that experience.
 It is this added difference that builds up and transforms your business into being extraordinary.

 The traits mentioned above is an adaption from Warren Buffet sharing in a business conference on entrepreneurial traits that he has seen and believed that made normal businesses extraordinary.